This is the delivery loop. It keeps work predictable and makes reviews and QA easier.

 What counts as a revision

-A revision is a change to layout or behaviour within the agreed templates.
-Included revisions usually cover:
+A revision is a change within the agreed templates and components.

 - Copy tweaks and minor spacing changes